Sale and Leaseback Advantages and Disadvantages: What Every Homeowner Should Know

 Though a traditional sale and leaseback arrangement presents its own set of advantages and disadvantages when it comes to conventional financing, Truehold’s transparent approach to these agreements piles on the perks.
 Truehold offers homeowners the same benefits mentioned above, while also creating a renter experience that aims to make life as easy as possible.

 When you enter a sale-leaseback agreement with Truehold, you create a relationship built on transparency and honesty.
 We’re not interested in pulling the rug out from under you or trapping you.
 Rather, we want to empower you to take control of your finances while enjoying life in the home you love.
-Truehold covers your property taxes, home insurance, and regular repairs — while you kick back and live the life you’ve been working towards in the home you know.
+Truehold covers your property taxes, property insurance, and essential repairs.

 To discover the impact a sale-leaseback agreement can have on you — and your future — get started with Truehold today.